Lukaku Keeps Napoli Top Of Serie A With Roma Winner - UrduPoint

 Roberto Piccoli lashed home his spot-kick two minutes from the end after being fouled by Aaron Martin, snatching a point for Cagliari with his team's second penalty of the game.

-"My players delivered an good performance and focused on what we practised in training," said Vieira.
+"My players delivered a good performance and focused on what we practised in training," said Vieira.

 "I'm disappointed for then because I think they deserved to win today."